Facebook Pixel

 Memory loss caused by Alzheimer’s can be shocking to many caregivers, but there are other behavioral side effects, like psychosis, that can be just as frightening.

-The onset of psychosis is quite common among patients with Alzheimer’s Disease.
-A 2014 study showed that more than 40 percent had psychotic symptoms, which led to faster functional impairment and increased mortality risk.
+The onset of psychosis is quite common among patients with Alzheimer’s disease.
+Between 30-50% of dementia patients experience psychotic symptoms, which lead to faster functional impairment and increased mortality risk.
 Here are three defining factors to understand and share while educating caregivers and staff:

 1. Psychotic Symptoms